jbiz805/age/README.md

 $$) as (v agtype);
 ```

-To create an edge, for example between two nodes, you can use the follwoing.
+You can use the following to create an edge, for example, between two nodes.

 ```bash
 SELECT *